Managing Circumferential Belt Lipectomy Surgery Scars

 Dr Bernard Beldholm

-Losing 30+ kilos often leaves behind sagging skin and stubborn fat deposits on the abdomen and nearby areas such as the lower back, hips, thighs, pubic area, and buttocks.
-Tightening saggy skin in all these areas is achievable through belt lipectomy surgery, also known as a lower body lift.
-Though the surgical scar is quite long, many patients find the tradeoff is worth it for a firmer-looking physique.
+Losing 30+ kilos often leaves behind excess skin and fat deposits on the abdomen and nearby areas such as the lower back, hips, thighs, pubic area, and buttocks.
+Tightening the skin in all these areas is achievable through belt lipectomy surgery, also known as a lower body lift.
+The surgical scar from this operation is quite long, so taking proper care of it is very important..

 Book your appointment online now